TanStack/router/docs/src/pages/tools/devtools.md

 When you begin your React Location journey, you'll want these devtools by your side.
 They help visualize all of the inner workings of React Location and will likely save you hours of debugging if you find yourself in a pinch!

 > Please note that for now, the devtools **do not support React Native**.
-If you would like to help us make the devtools platform agnostic, please let us know!
+If you would like to help us make the devtools platform-agnostic, please let us know!

 ## Import the Devtools